 Utah Museum of Fine Arts

-The Utah Museum of Fine Arts displays culture and visual arts on a rotating basis.
+The Utah Museum of Fine Arts displays the culture and visual arts on a rotating basis.
 The museum’s permanent collection includes about 20,000 objects.
-Figurines, oil paintings, woodblocks, tapestries, jewelry, amulets and etchings are some of the objects in the collection.
+Figurines, oil paintings, woodblocks, tapestries, jewelry, amulets, and etchings are some of the objects in the collection.
 Things like “Power Couples: The Pendant Format in Art” and “Spencer Finch” are temporary exhibitions.
 Docent-guided tours are offered, and talks and lectures are presented on a regular basis.
 The Museum Café offers a lunch and beverage menu.

 Big Cottonwood Canyon